VariantSync/RaQuN/README.md

 The project contains a number of files and folders with interesting content.

 * [`docker-resources`](docker-resources) contains the script and property files used by the Docker containers.
-  * `docker-resources/experiment.properties` configures the experiments as presented in our paper.
+  * `docker-resources/full-experiments.properties` configures the experiments as presented in our paper.
+  * `docker-resources/single-experiment.properties` configures running a single repetition of specific experiments.
-  * `docker-resources/quick-validation.properties` configures a quick experiment for validating the Docker image's functionality.
+  * `docker-resources/quick-validation.properties` configures a quick experiment for validating the functionality.
 * [`docs`](docs) contains the Javadocs for the project, which you can also find [here](https://alexanderschultheiss.github.io/RaQuN/docs/).
 * [`experimental_subjects`](experimental_subjects) contains the archives with the csv-files describing the input models used in our experiments.
 * [`result_analysis_python`](result_analysis_python) contains the Python scripts which we used to evaluate the experiments' results